243 Cushing Hall

 For various Music Department courses and the College of Professional Studies’ music courses, she has worked with professors to create interactive lecture materials for distance learning platforms.
 In affiliation with Pearson Education, she has also produced interactive supplements to their MyMusicLab and MyJazzKit textbook publications.

-Her recent projects include the promotional design for both The Harry Partch Legacy: Microtonal Constructions and Intercultural Dialogues symposium, and Beyond Notation: An Earle Brown Symposium.
-Maureen has also been the annual designer for Boston GuitarFest—a music festival co-hosted by Northeastern University and the New England Conservatory.
+Other projects have included the promotional designs for both The Harry Partch Legacy: Microtonal Constructions and Intercultural Dialogues symposium, and Beyond Notation: An Earle Brown Symposium.
+Since 2008, Maureen has also been the sole designer for Boston GuitarFest—an annual summer music festival co-hosted by New England Conservatory and Northeastern University.
+Along with all the print and digital work for Music Department events and concerts, she also creates the marketing and program materials for Boston Symphony Orchestra’s Community Chamber Music Series at Northeastern.

 Maureen is also an amateur photographer and has exhibited her work in Spain and Portugal.